 If you’re building your own computer or are considering upgrading your existing PC, you need to make sure your power supply is adequate by using a power supply calculator.
 There are great power supply calculators on the Coolermaster and Outervision websites that have virtually every possible configuration you will encounter on a motherboard.
 This tool will give you a general idea of the size of PSU you’ll need to power your computer.
 It’s probably a good idea to use that number as a minimum requirement and always get a power supply rated a little higher.

 What A Power Supply Calculator Does

-The power supply calculator will give you numerous options from CPU, fans, memory, video cards, hard drives, etc and based on your selection will calculate the amount of wattage necessary for those components.
+The PSU calculator will give you numerous options from CPU, fans, memory, video cards, hard drives, etc and based on your selection will calculate the amount of wattage necessary for those components.
 We ran several different configurations through the calculator and were always below or right at 400 Watts.
-If you are building a high-end machine for gaming, you might find you need a 500 Watt power supply.
+If you are building a high-end machine for gaming, you might find you need a 500 Watt or greater power supply.

 Popular Power Supply Calculator Sites

 When buying a new power supply, maximum output is not always the most important thing.
 You may decide you want to improve air flow and buy a modular power supply.
 You will also want to look for power supplies that have an 80 Plus certification.
 These 80 percent certifications come in different tiers, such as Bronze, Silver and Gold.
 80 Plus Gold will be a little pricier, but will also be better quality.